 2. Postsecondary Education

 Additionally, for your child to have access to more job opportunities in the long run, they must be able to get into the necessary college or university program(s) to help make that happen.
 With that being said, please keep in mind that unless your child goes to a Francophone (French-speaking) college or university, all of their classes will be delivered in English if they choose to go to an Anglophone (English-speaking) postsecondary school.
 The only exception would be if they choose to major or minor in French Studies or choose to go to a bilingual university or a bilingual campus within a university.
 This is another reason why your child must have a strong command of the English language when it comes to speaking, listening, reading, and writing, especially in their science, technology, engineering, and mathematics (STEM) courses if their chosen program requires it.
+That said, it is important to note that STEM courses are usually taught in French in the French Immersion program up until a certain point.

 3. Future Goals